 DA311, Performance Lab: Laboratory course for dance majors to serve as performers for student choreographers in Choreography 3, DA453.
 No prerequisite.
 (U)(1).
+Fall.

-DA351, Butler Ballet - Junior: All performance groups are selected by the choreographer in line with the particular needs of the work being produced.
+DA351, Butler Ballet-Junior: All performance groups are selected by the choreographer in line with the particular needs of the work being produced.
 Participation in more than one group is possible.
+Prerequisite:

-Prerequisite: DA252 or consent of department chair.
-(U)(2).
+more than one group is possible.
+Prerequisite DA252 or consent of department chair.
+(U) (2).
+Fall.

-DA352, Butler Ballet - Junior: Continuation of DA351.
+DA352, Butler Ballet-Junior: Continuation of DA 351.
 Prerequisite: DA351 or consent of department chair.
 (U)(2).
+Spring.

-DA451, Butler Ballet - Senior: All performance groups are selected by the choreographer in line with the particular needs of the work being produced.
+DA451, Butler Ballet-Senior: All

+performance groups are selected by the choreographer in line with the particular needs of the work being produced.
 Participation in more than one group is possible.
 Prerequisite: DA352 or consent of department chair.
-(U)(2).
+(U) (2).
+Fall.

-DA452, Butler Ballet - Senior: Continuation of DA451.
+DA452, Butler Ballet-Senior: Continuation of DA451.
 Prerequisite: DA451 or consent of department chair.
 (U)(2).
+Spring.

-Performance Attendance Courses
+Arts Event Attendance Courses

-Unless otherwise indicated, all odd-numbered courses are offered in the fall and all even-numbered courses are offered in the spring.
+Unless otherwise indicated, all oddnumbered courses are offered in the fall and all even-numbered courses are offered in the spring.

-DA190, Performance Attendance: New Students/Freshmen dance majors and secondary dance majors will attend 10 performances per academic year, four to six will include post-performance discussions in appropriate dance classes.
-Annual distribution includes two to three in theatre, three to four in music and the remainder in dance, art museum visits, art exhibitions and/or arts-related lectures.
-Pass/ Fail credit.
+DA190, Arts Event Attendance: New dance majors and new secondary dance majors will attend 10 performances in their first academic year.
+Events will be distributed among art, dance, music, theatre, and arts-related lectures and will include on and off campus presentations.
+(P/F) credit.
 (U)(0).
+Fall and spring.

-DA290, Performance Attendance: Sophomore dance majors and secondary dance majors will attend eight performances per year, two to three per each discipline in theatre, music, dance, art museum visits, art exhibitions and/or arts-related lectures.
-Pass/Fail credit.
+DA290, Arts Event Attendance: Sophomore dance majors and secondary dance majors will attend eight performances in their second academic year.
+Events will be distributed among art, dance, music, theatre, and arts-related lectures and will include on and off campus presentations.
+(P/F) credit.
 Prerequisite: DA190.
 (U)(0).
+Fall and spring.

-DA390, Performance Attendance: Junior dance majors and secondary majors will attend six performances per year, two per each discipline but not including performances in the field of dance.
-The disciplines include theatre, music, art museum visits, art exhibitions and arts-related lectures.
-Pass/Fail credit.
+DA390, Arts Event Attendance: Junior dance majors and secondary majors will attend six performances in their third academic year.
+Events will be distributed among art, dance, music, theatre, and arts-related lectures and will include on and off campus presentations.
+(P/F) credit.
 Prerequisite: DA290.
 (U)(0).
+Fall and spring.

-DA490, Performance Attendance: Senior dance majors and secondary majors will attend six performances per year, two per each discipline but not including performances in the field of dance.
-The disciplines include theatre, music, art museum visits, art exhibitions and arts-related lectures.
-Pass/Fail credit.
+DA490, Arts Event Attendance: Senior dance majors and secondary majors will attend six performances in their final academic year.
+Events will be distributed among art, dance, music, theatre, and arts-related lectures and will include on and off campus presentations.
+(P/F) credit.
 Prerequisite: DA390.
 (U)(0).
+Fall and spring.